milodude/nasa_api/README.md

 6. Constants usage to avoid magic strings
 7. Clean aruitecture by Uncle Bob(feature based)
 8. Sembast as local db to be able to use the app without connection.
+9. Used dotenv to securely store privater keys

+## ===== Review after deliver =====

+Documentation: No instructions for running the tests; - Done
+Security: API Key embedded in the code, which is extremely insecure;  - Done.
+Used dotenv to address this issue.